biaggi/template-redux-typescript/README.md

 ### Pieces used

-This is a test on how to user react / redux with an api like github
+This is a test on how to user react / redux with an api like github although im beginning to think I should have implemented something like this other project: https://github.com/biaggi/angular-redux-ingreso-egreso (with firebase)

 Im using here three servers:
 * github auth